Graph neural network: Applications

-Protein folding

-Graph neural networks are one of the main building blocks of AlphaFold, an artificial intelligence program developed by Google's DeepMind for solving the protein folding problem in biology.
-AlphaFold achieved first place in several CASP competitions.

 Social networks

 Social networks are a major application domain for GNNs due to their natural representation as social graphs.
 GNNs are used to develop recommender systems based on both social relations and item relations.

 Combinatorial optimization

 GNNs are used as fundamental building blocks for several combinatorial optimization algorithms.
 Examples include computing shortest paths or Eulerian circuits for a given graph, deriving chip placements superior or competitive to handcrafted human solutions, and improving expert-designed branching rules in branch and bound.

 Cyber security

 When viewed as a graph, a network of computers can be analyzed with GNNs for anomaly detection.
 Anomalies within provenance graphs often correlate to malicious activity within the network.
 GNNs have been used to identify these anomalies on individual nodes and within paths to detect malicious processes, or on the edge level to detect lateral movement.

 Water distribution networks

-Water distribution systems can be modelled as graphs, being then a straightforward application of GNN.
-This kind of algorithm has been applied to water demand forecasting, interconnecting District Metered Areas(DMAs) to improve the forecasting capacity.
-Other application of this algorithm on water distribution modelling is the development of metamodels.
+Water distribution systems can be modeled as graphs.
+GNNs have been applied to water demand forecasting, interconnecting District Metered Areas (DMAs) to improve the forecasting capacity.
+Another application is the development of metamodels.